haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

 around the community for some time.

-How does excessive pointer chasing slow down runtime performance?
+How does Excessive Pointer Chasing Slow Down Runtime Performance?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The classic example of excessive pointer chasing is memory leaks that result